 Regular shaped clay or concrete blocks are the best option as their interlocking shape makes them easier to lay, compared to irregular (but cheap) natural stone sets.

-An average driveway is a week’s work, but you can split it over two or three weekends.
+Paving a driveway is a week’s work on average, but you can split it over two or three weekends.

 - Concrete block cutter (opens in new tab) (£50 per week)